 - Advising parties implicated in investigations by the Marine Accidents Investigation Branch.

-- Currently instructed in the 2022 Haut de Mont explosion in Jersey.
+- Currently instructed in respect of the 2022 Haut de Mont explosion in Jersey.

 Inquests & Public Inquiries